-We have talked about how to measure fabric size for your chair reupholstery project last time.
-In our second “Measuring Upholstery” series, we’re going to tackle how to get the right sizes for your sofa.
-A threadbare, old long couch looks tacky in the middle of your living room, but you can turn it into lovely piece once you refurbish its usable parts.
-By replacing the fabric which has aged and has gotten dirty over use, your sofa can blend into your interiors looking brand new.
+We talked about how to measure fabric size for your chair reupholstery project last time.
+In our second “Measuring Upholstery” series, we will tackle getting the right sizes for your sofa.
+A threadbare, old long couch looks tacky in the middle of your living room, but you can turn it into a lovely piece once you refurbish its usable parts.

 Start Taking The Measurements

 - Don’t let the project intimidate you.
 Taking dimensions is easy as long as you know what needs to be recorded.
 Get your measuring tape and measure the size side by side, taking the longest width.
 Measure the highest point of the sofa then down to the floor.
-What you want is to get the total height and width of your couch.
+You want to get the total height and width of your couch.

-- List down the parts of the sofa alongside with its respective dimensions.
+- List down the parts of the sofa alongside with their respective dimensions.
 Make sure you indicate the size in width x length.
-Some of the areas you need to measure are the seat, the arms and the back.
+Some areas you need to measure are the seat, the arms, and the back.
 If your sofa has skirts, measure them too.

 - Add an extra three inches to each of the dimensions.
 For the final result per item, round them to the nearest foot.
 Take the sum of the overall dimensions.
-This, in return, gives you the idea of how much fabric you will be using.
+This, in return, gives you an idea of how much fabric you will use.

-- Decide on the upholstery fabric you’d want to replace the old covers with.
+- Decide on the upholstery fabric you’d want to replace the old covers.
 The end result of your measurements will be calculated depending on the material you choose.
 Why will this vary?
-An upholstery fabric in solid colors won’t be hard to fit in the sofa, but if you have chosen bold patterns, you have to consider its repeat.
+An upholstery fabric in solid colors won’t be hard to fit in the sofa, but if you have chosen bold patterns, you must consider its repeat.

 Image Source: Uratex, High Design Upholstery